lssfau/hyteg-operators/README.md

 Each kernel has a platform independent and, where applicable, an AVX-vectorized version.
 The desired variant is configured in CMake.

-All operators are described declaratively in [operators.toml](operators.toml).
+All operators are described declaratively in `operators-<operator-group>.toml`.
+They are roughly split into groups for a better overview and faster integration tests.

 ## How to generate operators